 Since 1996, there has been an upsurge of young adult advocacy organizations whose programs, tools and services are specifically directed at the unique needs of those aged 15-39.
 Many of these groups were founded by young survivors like Matthew.
 Unfortunately, 10 years later in 2006, despite living in an age of unbridled interconnectivity and global communications, most young adults affected by cancer (and their caregivers) are simply not aware of—and therefore do not even have the option to access—the myriad of resources at their disposal—and this is a shame.

 In 2004, Matthew founded Steps For Living (which became I'm Too Young For This!
-Cancer Foundation in 2007 and then Stupid Cancer in 2012), a progressive social enterprise that linked his worlds of music, cancer advocacy, consumer health marketing and technology to ensure that young adults affected by cancer would have the opportunity to benefit from community and support resources that he and his family only wished they had in 1995.
+Cancer Foundation in 2007 and then Stupid Cancer in 2012), a progressive social enterprise that linked his worlds of music, cancer advocacy, consumer health marketing and technology to ensure that people like he, his wife, brother and parents would have the opportunity to benefit from community and support resources they only wished they had in 1995.

-Today, Stupid Cancer is the largest support organization in the United States for the young adult cancer movement, with a global following and hundreds of thousands of friends, fans, readers, listeners and members.
-A hip and edgy lifestyle brand for the youth culture, the foundation has been recognized as a innovator at the nexus of social media and health technology, garnering international accredidation throughout the cancer continuum.
+Today, Stupid Cancer is the largest nonprofit of its kind worldwide.
+Hailed as "the dominant youth cancer nonprofit" by MTV, Stupid Cancer's global following would not be possible without its millions of subscribers, friends, fans, readers, listeners and members.
+A hip and edgy lifestyle brand for the youth culture, the foundation has been recognized as a innovator at the nexus of social media, youth culture and digital health, garnering international accredidation throughout the cancer continuum.
 In addition to being named a TIME Magazine Best 50 Website, the organization was named a Top 10 Healthcare Blog for 2010 by FOX News and accredited by the Washington Post as "an unparalleled resource for cancer patients in their teens, 20s and 30s."

-Over the past six years of operation, the foundation has forged alliances with national public health institutions and young adult advocacy organizations, launched the Web's premiere young adult community resource website, organized the first national coalition of young adult musician-survivors, nationalized an annual young adult cancer conference and socially mobilized tens of thousands of young adults affected by cancer to a progressive new movement that is demanding change from an establishment that they have been ignored by for far too long.
+Over the past eight years of operation, Stupid Cancer has forged alliances with national public health institutions and young adult advocacy organizations, launched the Web's premiere online young adult resource community, produced more than a dozen annual young adult cancer conferences, innovated social media and mobile health platforms for improved patient outcomes, connected thousands of cancer centers to it's resources and socially mobilized millions to a progressive new movement that is demanding change from an establishment that they have been ignored by for far too long.